Back

 Introduction to Tmux

-tmux is a terminal multiplexer that allows you to run multiple terminal sessions simultaneously in a single terminal window.
-This is particularly useful for working on servers, long-running tasks, or situations where you need to execute multiple tasks concurrently.
+tmux is a terminal multiplexer that allows you to run multiple terminal sessions within a single terminal window.
+It’s extremely useful when working on servers, running long processes, or when you need to handle multiple tasks simultaneously.

 Common Tmux Shortcuts